An MIT Department Sponsors Visitor Parking

 Any parker with a valid MIT parking permit can park his/her vehicle in any parking facility on campus after 2:30 PM, Monday through Friday and all day on weekends and MIT holidays.
 Please note that parking is only allowed in spots that are not otherwise reserved.

-MIT affiliates who use the facilities at the Johnson Athletics Center and the Zesiger Sports and Fitness Center can apply for an Occasional Parking permit, which allows you to park in the West Garage for a fee.
+MIT affiliates who use the facilities at the Johnson Athletics Center and the Zesiger Sports and Fitness Center can apply for an Occasional Parking permit, which allows you to park in the Albany Garage for a fee.

 To apply, please bring a completed parking application and your DAPER ID to the Parking and Transportation Office.
-You will then receive a parking permit, and your ID will be activated to access the West Garage.
+You will then receive a parking permit, and your ID will be activated to access the Albany Garage.
 A parking access card will be assigned to those without DAPER IDs.

 Please note that MIT parking permits expire on September 15th of each year.